miranthajayatilake/image_captioning/README.md

 # Image Captioning model with Keras

 This repository is still work-in-progress
-Paper referance - 'Show and Tell'(2015)
+Based on paper- 'Show and Tell'(2015)